SirKentTheGr/ForcePOINT/Engineer_Course_Notes/Day4.md

 - In the Home view of the Management Client, there are user dashboards where you can see an overview of user activity.

+#### Mobile VPN
+- Client based : IPsec & SSL VPN client
+  - Client software installation
+  - Enable secure access to any service and protocol in the corporate network

+- Clientless: SSL VPN Portal
+   - No need to install new software to enable secure connection to Web services
+   - Log-in via SSL VPN portal

+- The NAT Pool method is the quickest methods
+  - No DCHP or Virtual Adapter needed
+  - all users share the same NAT-ed internal IP addresses (this is bad)
+- The second method is using the Virtual Adapter Methods
+  - Virtual IP address is attached to a Virtual Adapter on the VPN client
+  - Virtual IP address is assigned by DHCP server

+### Mobile VPN VPN Client High Availability
+- If the Forcepoint NGFW which terminates the client VPN has multiple endpoints these provide high availability for client VPN connections too.
+VPN clients have knowledge of the other end-points and the Mobile VPN tunnel is established with the other end-point if the active end-point fails.

+####  Gateway Configuration
+    1. Define the VPN client address management
+    2. Define the Mobile VPN
+    3. Define authentication settings (IPsec Client)
+    4. Define users and authentication
+    5. Create Access Rules
+      - The difference between Apply and Enforce - Typically have the same effect but if the action is set to enforce and a packet that arrive with a vpn rule not on the VPN tunnel a packet with enforce applied will drop the packet, Apply will allow the connection to traverse further down the Access rules in case there was a positive match.

+#### Troubleshooting Tools: VPN Client Diagnostics
+  - Under Diagnostic Information
+      - Search for 'FAIL BALOON' to find diagnostic Information -Traffic Capture - (PCAP?)

+### Connection control

+  - Traffic Inspection